catawiki/join-us/Hiring Process.md

 The second stage of the process is a 20-30 minute Skype call with one of our Technical recruiters.
 The goal of this call is to get to know each other and see if there could be a match both ways.
 We’ll probably be asking you questions relating to:

-**- Experience:** What have you done before, what are you currently doing, what tech-stack are you most familiar with?
+- **Experience:** What have you done before, what are you currently doing, what tech-stack are you most familiar with?
-**- Motivation:** What does a perfect job look like to you?
+- **Motivation:** What does a perfect job look like to you?
 Why could Catawiki be a good next step?
-**- You!:** What fun projects are you working on in your free time?
+- **You!:** What fun projects are you working on in your free time?
 Would you be relocating to Catawiki with your family, or even a pet?
 Would you be interested in joining Catawiki’s Skydiving team or Board Games club?
-**- The practical stuff:** Salary expectations, relocation possibilities, availability etc.
+- **The practical stuff:** Salary expectations, relocation possibilities, availability etc.

 We’ll explain some more to you about our history, business model and ambitions (it’s actually pretty cool how we’ve scaled the business from our 2 founders in a small Dutch city to 600 Catawikians around the world!).
 We’ll also talk you through how our teams are structured, where you would fit in and what to expect next in the interview process.
 There will also be plenty of time for you to ask questions as we want you to begin getting a feeling for if this position, and Catawiki, is right for you.